niall-oc/pythonta/README.md

 [Twitter bot](http://twitter.com/ZechsMarquie) is my twitter account which my bot posts to.
 Going forward I'm going to make this a daily thing with top crypto and stonks!

 # Future thangs!
-Patch this code base
+Added
 - [x] Patch - Remove Duplicate peaks created by argrelextrema so search is faster.
 - [x] Improve - Config better laid out in yaml.
 Harmonic retracements can be edited in yaml configs.

-New code base
+- [x] Add hooks for storing patterns in mongodb for historical analysis.

+Todo
 - [ ] Test first!
 The new code base is test driven so that more can participate.
-- [ ] Add hooks for storing patterns in mongodb for historical analysis.
 - [ ] Add webserver for locally running UI